lxgreen/ricos/packages/tiptap-editor/web/package-versions.md

 ## yarn resolutions in root package.json (currently not applied)

-To make sure we get each grand-dependency appears once, these can be added to the package.json resolutions section.
+To make sure that each grand-dependency appears once, these can be added to the package.json resolutions section.

 ```json
 "prosemirror-commands": "1.1.12",